stav121/i3wm-themer/README.md

 - Polybar (for most of the themes)
 - You might need to copy the files located in "scripts" folder into "~/.config/polybar/" to make the Polybar configuration work properly on most themes.
+- To recreate some of the GTK themes (for now) you can download "oomox-gui" and use the colors located in "/{Theme_name}/.resources/.extend.Xresources" and recreate them.

 # How to install

 (For now) Just copy every file to the right file.

 (Feature) I will probably upload my own script to apply the themes instantly

 # Themes